MapsPeople/docs/src/android/v3/getting-started/map.md

 ### Initialize MapsIndoors

+We start by initializing `MapsIndoors`. `MapsIndoors` is used to get all and store all references to MapsIndoors specific data.
+This includes access to all MapsIndoors specific Geodata.

 Place the following initialization code in the `onCreate` method in the `MapsActivity` that displays the Google map.
-You should also assign the `mapFragment` view to a local variable as we will use this later to initialize `MapControl`:
+You should also assign the `mapFragment` view to a local variable as we will use this later to initialize `MapControl` inside the onCreate after it has been created:

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>